psychicEgg/EDHM/Odyssey/3rdPartyMods/CockpitPaintMod/CPM-Guide.md

 # Cockpit Paint Mod (CPM) Guide

-### Current CPM version: v2.0
+### Current CPM version: v3.01
 <br>

-> **Update 15 Jan 2023:** I’m making a step-by-step instruction video for the CPM, but since that might take a few days here’s a basic guide to get you going.
+> **Update** I’m making a step-by-step instruction video for the CPM, but since that might take a while here’s a basic guide to get you going.
 If you have any questions, my contact details are at the bottom of this document.
 PS.
 I will be adding screenshots to this guide

 <br>The CPM is an addon (3rd party mod) for EDHM, so it is assumed you have [EDHM UI](https://github.com/BlueMystical/EDHM_UI/releases) installed and working.